Snow-Gremlin/PetiteParser/PetiteParser/PetiteParser/Documentation/README.md

 # Comment
 ```

-Whitespace is ignored other than being used a separator.
+Whitespace is ignored other than being used as a separator.

 There are four main parts to the definition.
 There are `(States)`, `[Tokens]`, `<Terms>`, and `{Prompts}`.